emeraldrazer/Translation-API/README.md

 # Translation API
- Application thats linked with the Google Translation API from RapidAPI
+You can obtain the API key and API host by visiting the Google Translation API on RapidAPI